 - Eating in front of a screen such as mobile device or television

 Ultimately, the best way to lose weight is to change the habits that are causing the extra weight.
 For the best results, pick one habit at a time to change.
 For example, try limiting sweets and treats, cutting out fried foods or only eating out once a week.
 Replace those old habits with new habits, such as trying new fruits and vegetables or a new exercise routine.

 Studies show that people who self-monitor their meals lose more weight and keep it off.
-The most successful "losers" tend to weigh themselves about once a week.

 Put It All Together